eske4/RunningRouteGeneratorClient/README.md

 2. Download Unity version 2021.3.19f1 [here](https://unity.com/releases/editor/whats-new/2021.3.19).

 3. In the `Assets/Scripts/RequestSystem/` directory, open the `Requests.cs` file located at [Assets/Scripts/RequestSystem/Requests.cs].
-Update the API domain, as specified in step one, by replacing "insert-your-domain" with your domain.
+Update the API domain, as specified in step one, by replacing "insert-your-domain" with your API domain.
 Modify line 15 to reflect your changes:

     ```csharp
     public static string BaseApiUrl { get; private set; } = "insert-your-domain";